-Also, we have audited management's assessment, included in Management's Report on Internal Control Over Financial Reporting appearing under Item 9A, that Flowserve Corporation did not maintain effective internal control over financial reporting as of December 31, 2005, because the Company did not maintain (1) effective controls over its period-end financial reporting processes, including monitoring, (2) effective segregation of duties over automated and manual transaction processes, (3) effective controls over the completeness, accuracy and validity of revenue, (4) effective controls over the completeness, accuracy, validity and valuation of its inventory and related cost of sales transactions, (5) effective controls over the completeness, accuracy and validity of its accounts payable and related disbursements, (6) effective controls over the accounting for certain derivative transactions, and (7) effective controls over the completeness, accuracy and valuation of stock-based employee compensation expense, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting based on our audit.
+Also, we have audited management's assessment, included in Management's Report on Internal Control Over Financial Reporting appearing under Item 9A, that Flowserve Corporation did not maintain effective internal control over financial reporting as of December 31, 2005, because the Company did not maintain (1) effective controls over its period-end financial reporting processes, including monitoring, (2) effective segregation of duties over automated and manual transaction processes, (3) effective controls over the completeness, accuracy and validity of revenue, (4) effective controls over the completeness, accuracy and validity of its inventory and related cost of sales transactions, (5) effective controls over the completeness, accuracy and validity of its accounts payable and related disbursements, (6) effective controls over the accounting for certain derivative transactions, and (7) effective controls over the completeness, accuracy and valuation of stock-based employee compensation expense, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express opinions on management's assessment and on the effectiveness of the Company's internal control over financial reporting based on our audit.